Spring 2025

 Students will receive roundtrip airfare and $1,000 of additional support for the Mseleni Hospital, South Africa clinical rotation.
 These funds will offset the costs of in-country accommodation and food.
 Students will need to cover the remaining expenses from other funds, as the cost of this rotation will likely exceed the amount provided by the Global Health Program.

-Interviews for this elective will take place on Saturday, September 9, 2023, and limited dates in the week(s) after.
-Students selected for this rotation are required to participate in a mandatory full-day pre-departure training program in Los Angeles on Saturday, February 10, 2024.
-Upon return home from South Africa, students will be expected to provide feedback through written evaluations and to participate in a mandatory lunchtime feedback session on Thursday, May 30, 2024.
+Participation in this rotation will likely include a short 10-minute interview with Dean Miller once applications have been reviewed.
+Students selected for this rotation are required to participate in a mandatory full-day pre-departure training program in Los Angeles on Saturday, January 11, 2025.
+Upon return home from South Africa, students will be expected to provide feedback through written evaluations and to participate in a mandatory lunchtime feedback session on Thursday, May 29, 2025.
 Separate from this, students will be asked to attend a site-specific debrief to be arranged upon return from South Africa and prior to graduation.

 Rotation dates for this elective have been confirmed.
-Students applying to this three-week elective must be able to commit to this elective from April 8, 2024, through April 26, 2024.
-Note that an April 8 start date will require departure from the U.S. by April 6, 2024, at the latest.
+Students applying to this three-week elective must be able to commit to this elective from April 14, 2025, through May 2, 2025.
+Note that a April 14 start date will require departure from the U.S. by April 11, 2025, at the latest.

 Questions regarding this rotation should be directed to Dr. Traci Wells at TWells@mednet.ucla.edu.